aszalowski/Panda3/README.md

 ### Implementation details
 The main framework used is Java's libGDX.
 This means the code is relying heavly on OOP with elemets of event-driven architecture for handling user events and some interior activities.

+## Progress
+Basic structure of the project is now almost done.
+Next steps are:
+- adding animation
+- adding more obstacle types
+- finishing up main menu
+- counting score